Nuggets vs. Timberwolves Injury Report Today - April 25

 Nuggets Season Insights

-- In their last 10 games, the Nuggets have been racking up 110.5 points per game, an average that's slightly lower than the 115.8 they've scored over the course of the 2022-23 season.
+- The Nuggets have seen a decrease in scoring lately, putting up 110.5 points per game in their last 10 contests, 5.3 points fewer than the 115.8 they've scored this season.

-- Denver knocks down 11.8 three-pointers per game (18th in the league), while its opponents have made 11.4 on average.

 Nuggets vs. Timberwolves Betting Info